orkes-io/docs/docs/templates/alerting/scanning-an-endpoint-and-triggering-pagerduty-alert.md

 }
 ```

-In this example, we are looking to find failure instances of the workflow **sample_tracker_workflow** on the playground
+In this example, we are looking to find failure instances of the workflow **sample_tracker_workflow** on the Developer Edition
 environment of Orkes Conductor in a 10-minute window.

 An example payload for Pagerduty integration could look like: